Sharjah English School: Campus

-The school's campus next to Sharjah University City houses a range of facilities on one of the largest school sites in the UAE.
-Two secondary buildings have been complemented in 2018 with a new studio for art and drama.
+The school's campus next to Sharjah University City houses a range of facilities.
+In 2018 a new studio for art and drama was constructed.
 There is a large sports hall and an outdoor swimming pool.
-Outdoor grass playing areas are unequalled by other schools in the country.

-Facilities also include music rooms and a spacious auditorium that can seat 400 people, and a range of specialist classrooms such as science labs and Design and Technology workshops.
+Facilities also include music rooms, and a range of specialist classrooms such as science labs and Design and Technology workshops.

-The primary school consists of two specialist buildings, a separate Sports Hall, and spacious outdoor play areas.
+The primary school consists of two specialist buildings, a separate sports hall, and outdoor play areas.

 Primary education

 The primary school, which was established in 1974 and now includes three form intake from Foundation to Year 6, currently has just over 500 pupils.
 These follow the EYFS and UK National Curriculum.
 The EYFS curriculum has been described as "outstanding" (BSO 2019).

-Primary children learn in bright, stimulating, and attractive learning spaces, where common shared areas complement traditional classroom teaching, and where there are dedicated primary facilities for sports, music, etc. Over 90% of pupils transition from Primary to SES Secondary.
+Over 90% of pupils transition from Primary to SES Secondary.